Oemona hirta

 • NZ native trees

-How to protect your trees
+How to Protect your Trees

 The adult beetles are flying at night from mid-spring to autumn, on the lookout for trees to lay their eggs.
 The scent of freshly pruned citrus trees attracts them like a magnet, so it’s wise to restrict pruning to between April and August.
-Whenever you are pruning, make sure to tidy up and burn the offcuts.
+Whenever you're pruning, make sure to tidy up and burn the offcuts.

-When Lemon Tree Borer eggs are laid into fresh wounds on the bark, the larvae hatch out and eat into the tree, tunneling their way along inside the centre of branches towards the stem.
+When eggs are laid into fresh wounds on the bark, the larvae hatch out and eat into the tree, tunneling their way along inside the centre of branches towards the stem.
 This prevents sap from flowing, so the affected branches often dry out and snap off under their own weight.
 If larvae enter the central trunk, it can be fatal to the tree.
 For this reason, make certain never to scuff the base of trees with your line trimmer; it makes an inviting entry point for adult beetles to lay eggs.

 A good solution for protecting fresh pruning cuts is Yates PruneTec, which seals off the wound and forms a physical barrier against larvae boring into the tree.